FAQ

 to true.

-Ensure you complete step 5 (from 10-Minute Tutorial) OR copy and paste the following snippet into the textbox below the "Use configuration file" toggle.
+Ensure you complete step 5 (from Quick Start (Remix IDE)) OR copy and paste the following snippet into the textbox below the "Use configuration file" toggle.

 The open and accessible ABI Playground from Oasis Network is a wonderful innovation.
 Sometimes, however, it can experience minor issues, such as the one seen in the image above.